joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-05-18-fiddler-hide-and-seek.md

 ---
 layout: post
 published: true
-title: Can You Play Hide-and-Seek?
+title: Can you play hide-and-seek?
 date: 2026/05/18
 subtitle: Minimize the time to find your hiding nephew, or don't, I'm not your dad.
 tags: game-theory minimax optimization